 SART 203.
 Color and Composition (3) Color theory and compositional systems.
-Prerequisite: SART 103.
+Prerequisite: SART 103 or consent of instructor.

 SART 204.
 Three Dimensional Studies II (3) Materials and techniques of three dimensional design and sculpture beyond the introductory level.
-Prerequisite: SART 104.
+Prerequisite: SART 104 or consent of instructor.